munificent/craftinginterpreters/book/types-of-values.md

 <aside name="as">

-A smart language hacker gave me the idea to use "as" for the name of this field because it reads nicely, almost like a cast, when you pull the value out.
+A smart language hacker gave me the idea to use "as" for the name of the union field because it reads nicely, almost like a cast, when you pull the various values out.

 </aside>